Marleen Temmerman: Ghent University and the International Centre of Reproductive Health

 Back in Belgium in 1992, Temmerman founded the International Centre for Reproductive Health (ICRH) at Ghent University, which has sister research organizations in Kenya (ICRHK) and Mozambique (ICRHM) and a large global collaborative academic network.
 ICRH obtained research funding from the European Commission, the Belgian development cooperation (DGD, BTC]), the Flemish development cooperation (VLIR, FICA), the Special Research Fund (BOF) of Ghent University and other organizations.
 Many of these research activities took place in sub-Saharan Africa and involved implementation research on a broad range of sexual and reproductive health issues, including HIV/AIDS.
 In addition, research collaborations were set up with other European countries, China, India, Central and Latin America, Australia and the Russian Federation.
 ICRH is a WHO Collaborating Centre on Reproductive Health since 2004, and a UNFPA preferential partner.

-Since 1995, she has been a full professor of OB/GYN at Ghent University in Belgium, currently with leave of absence.
+Temmerman has served as a professor of OB/GYN at Ghent University in Belgium since 1995, currently with leave of absence.
 During her over 30 years of clinical work as an obstetrician she supervised over 18,000 births in many parts of the world.
-She established a worldwide network of universities in the field of reproductive, maternal, newborn and adolescent health, leading to measurable outputs with over 500 publications and around 50 PhD supervisions in Europe, Africa, Latin America and China.
+She established a worldwide network of universities in the field of reproductive, maternal, newborn and adolescent health, with over 500 publications and around 50 PhD supervisions in Europe, Africa, Latin America and China.